A study on digital content by La Coalicion found that 51 percent of internet users in Spain accessed pirated content in 2013.

 Between January and November 2013, Spanish enforcement agents seized $23 Million (€17.5) Million in cash.

-The security services across the European Union state that the rise in cash smuggling seizures stems from the crackdown on tax evasion acticities.
+Criminal justice departments across the European Union state that the rise in cash smuggling seizures stems from the crackdown on tax evasion activities.
 As countries such as Switzerland open up bank accounts to tax investigations, more people are attempting to move their assets by old-fashion means of transporting cash.